 Since its inception, thousands of students, as well as many others, have attended Soundscape presentations by world-class musicians.
 Schools who have participated include: Capital Area School for the Arts Charter School, St. Stephens Episcopal School, Sci-Tech High School, Harrisburg Academy, Nativity School, Harrisburg High School, Foose Elementary, Hershey High School, Carlisle High School, Cedar Cliff High School and Cumberland Valley High School.

 In the last several years as part of Soundscape, MSC began developing a joint outreach music program in partnership with UPMC Pinnacle and Penn State Health Milton S. Hershey Medical Center which included performances for patients and staff at the Ortenzio Cancer Center, as well as a series of curated musical presentations at the Milton S. Hershey Medical Center.
-In addition to continuing many of our collaborative projects in the upcoming season, we look forward to a mini-residency featuring the Grammy Award winner, Third Coast Percussion, which will include “Think Outside the Drum,” a special program for elementary and middle school students, and a masterclass for students at Messiah College.
+As part of “Soundscape” efforts to provide access to great live performances for all children in our community, MSC offers free tickets to all K-12 school-age students with $10 tickets available to one accompanying adult.
+Tickets are also offered to college students for $5.

 Last season, Soundscape reached a record 1400 K-12 age children.
 While some school districts and arts organizations we have traditionally partnered with are dealing with continuously evolving situation in the current academic year, we are confident that we will be able to resume Soundscape presentations in 20-21.
 We believe that in the coming year thoughtfully curated presentations can be particularly helpful to children in coping with destabilizing effects of the pandemic on their lives.